 Forty Shillings led a consultation process for Plot 21 in December.
 They then spoke of an additional 400 to 600 residential units.
-There was strong pressure from Deptford Folk and V4D for this plot to become a green public park and play area.
+There was strong pressure from Deptford Folk for this plot to become a green public park and play area.
 It is also where the Build the Lenox project is to be based.

 Now the developers have submitted an Environmental Impact Assessment Scoping Report, requested by LB Lewisham planners, which includes 986 additional residential units.
 You can see the Report and the response of Lewisham Council in the form of a Scoping Opinion here .